ibm-cloud-docs/dns/manage-dns-zone-records.md

 | Host (optional) | Enter the hostname for the service. |
 | Target | Enter the canonical hostname of the machine providing the service. |
 | TTL | Select the Time to Live (TTL) from the list menu.
 TTL defaults to 15 minutes. |
 {: caption="Table 1.
-Fields required for SRV records" caption-side="top"}
+Fields required for SRV records" caption-side="bottom"}
 {: #srv-fields}
 {: tab-title="SRV"}
 {: tab-group="recordfields"}